-The following table presents information about our principal properties and facilities.
+The following table presents information about our principal properties and facilities as of December 31, 2016.
 Except as indicated below, we own all of the properties or facilities listed below.
 Each of the properties is encumbered by our secured credit facilities.
 See in Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 10 - Debt to the notes to consolidated financial statements included in Item 8 for additional information concerning our credit facilities.
 For a discussion about how each of our business segments utilizes its respective properties, please see Item 1, "Business".